50 Most Popular Houses

 TinkerBox / Studio MM Architect - USA

-Binh House / Vo Trong Nhia Architects - Vietnam
+Binh House / VTN Architects (Vo Trong Nghia Architects) - Vietnam

 skinnySCAR / Gwendolyn Huisman and Marijn Boterman - The Netherlands